JuneWprog/nextjs-tutorial/README.md

 ```

 - 3. Representation headers
-     Contain information about the body of the resource, like its MIME type, or encoding/compression applied.
+     contains information about the body of the resource, like its MIME type or encoding/compression applied.

 - 4. Payload headers
-     Contain representation-independent information about payload data, including content length and the encoding used for transport.
+     contains representation-independent information about payload data, including content length and the encoding used for transport.

 ### Cookies in Route Handlers

-what are cookies?
+What are cookies?
 Cookies are small pieces of data (key-value pairs) stored on a user's device (client-side) by websites.

 # Cookies: Client-Side Key-Value Storage